alphagov/govuk-infrastructure/docs/architecture/decisions/0024-use-of-native-admission-policy.md

 ## Decision

-As we already have settled on a more sophisticated policy engine and language in Open Policy Agent (OPA) and Rego, which are used to power [Gatekeeper's](./0023-use-opa-gatekeeper.md) admission controller webhooks, we will commit to writing as much policy as possible using these tools.
+We have already have settled on a more sophisticated policy engine and language in Open Policy Agent (OPA) and Rego.
+They are used to power [Gatekeeper's](./0023-use-opa-gatekeeper.md) admission controller webhooks, and we will commit to continue writing as much policy as possible using these tools.

-OPA proves particularly useful for the team, as we [anticipate utilising the engine](https://concourse-ci.org/docs/operation/opa-integration/) with our upcoming [concourse work](./0018-use-concourse-ci.md).
+OPA proves particularly useful for the team, as we [expect utilising the engine](https://concourse-ci.org/docs/operation/opa-integration/) with our upcoming [concourse work](./0018-use-concourse-ci.md).

 Where possible we will pick Gatekeeper and admission webhooks over CEL and admission policy.

-We will stay flexible and use admission polices when Gatekeeper cannot meet our needs.
+We will stay flexible and use admission policies when Gatekeeper cannot meet our needs.
 Examples of such scenarios are:

 - When we need to write a mutation that requires looking up data from the `userInfo` field in the `AdmissionReview` object
 - When we need a performant admission